Tracey Emin: Early life and education

-Emin was born in Croydon, a district of south London, to an English mother of Romanichal descent and a Turkish Cypriot father.
+Tracey Karima Emin was born on 3 July 1963 in Croydon, a district of south London, to an English mother of Romanichal descent and a Turkish Cypriot father.
 She was brought up in Margate, Kent, with her twin brother, Paul.

 Emin shares a paternal great-grandfather with her second cousin Meral Hussein-Ece, Baroness Hussein-Ece.

 Her work has been analysed within the context of early adolescent and childhood abuse, as well as sexual assault.
 Emin was raped at the age of 13 while living in Margate, citing assaults in the area as "what happened to a lot of girls."
 Emin later said in an article she wrote for the Evening Standard that she had "no memory of being a virgin", citing numerous times she was raped as a young teenager.

 She studied fashion at Medway College of Design (now part of the University for the Creative Arts) (1980–82).
 There she met expelled student Billy Childish and was associated with The Medway Poets.
-Emin and Childish were a couple until 1987, during which time she was the administrator for his small press, Hangman Books, which published Childish's confessional poetry.
-From 1983–86 she studied printmaking at Maidstone Art College (now part of the University for the Creative Arts).
-She graduated with a first class degree in Printmaking.
+Emin and Childish were a couple until 1987, during which time she was the administrator for his small press, Hangman Books, which published his confessional poetry.
+From 1983–86 she studied printmaking at Maidstone Art College (now part of the University for the Creative Arts) where she graduated with a first class degree in Printmaking.
 Also, whilst at Maidstone college of Art, Tracey Emin encountered Roberto Navickas aka Roberto Navikas, a name which was later to feature prominently in her "tent".
 Emin however, mistakenly misspelled his name by dropping a C. Navickas used this error to promote two artworks of his own, some twenty odd years later when re-entering the art world.
-The works were titled "The Lost C of Emin: The Discovery" & "The Lost C of Emin: A Reliquary". (see tent below).
+The works were titled "The Lost C of Emin: The Discovery" & "The Lost C of Emin: A Reliquary" (see tent below).

 In 1995, she was interviewed in the Minky Manky show catalogue by Carl Freedman, who asked her, "Which person do you think has had the greatest influence on your life?"
-She replied, "Uhmm...
+To which she replied, "Uhmm...
 It's not a person really.
 It was more a time, going to Maidstone College of Art, hanging around with Billy Childish, living by the River Medway".

 In 1987, Emin moved to London to study at the Royal College of Art, where in 1989 she obtained an MA in painting.
 After graduation, she had two traumatic abortions and those experiences led her to destroy all the art she had produced in graduate school and later described the period as "emotional suicide".
-Her influences included Edvard Munch and Egon Schiele, and for a time she studied philosophy at Birkbeck, University of London.

-One of the paintings that survives from her time at Royal College of Art is Friendship, which is in the Royal College of Art Collection.
-Additionally, a series of photographs from her early work that was not destroyed was displayed as part of My Major Retrospective.
+One of the paintings that survives from her time at Royal College of Art is Friendship, which is in that university’s Collection.
+A series of photographs from her early work that was not destroyed was displayed as part of My Major Retrospective, a solo exhibition held at the White Cube gallery in London, from 19 November, 1993 to 8 January, 1994.

+Her influences include Edvard Munch and Egon Schiele, and for a time she studied philosophy at Birkbeck, University of London.